Hazmat Training for Air Shippers

-Most air carriers will only accept hazardous materials or dangerous goods shipments that comply with the International Air Transport Association Dangerous Goods Regulations.
-(IATA DGR) IATA DGR Section 1.5 requires that hazmat employees train in the IATA rules every two years.
+Most major air carriers, including UPS and FedEx, only accept hazardous materials or dangerous goods shipments that comply with the International Air Transport Association Dangerous Goods Regulations

 Hazmat employees must receive "function-specific" training as part of DOT’s initial and recurrent training mandate.
 Employees who prepare air shipments under the IATA DGR must have a detailed understanding of the additional IATA rules that apply to their hazmat job function.

 Lion Technology’s Hazmat Air Shipper Training provides function-specific courses for employees who—

 - Oversee hazmat employees/operations

 - Sign IATA’s Shipper’s Declaration form

 - Respond to hazmat incidents during transit